DiamondLightSource/epicsdbbuilder/docs/api.rst

         database giving `alias` as an alternative name for this record.
 The `alias` argument is used unchanged.

+    ..  method:: add_comment(comment)

+        This adds a comment line above the created record. ``'# '`` is prepended to the comment string.
+Comments are emitted in the order that they are added.

     ..  method:: add_metadata(metadata)

-        This adds metadata entries to the created record.
-Metadata entries are lines beginning with ``#%`` placed in the db file immediately above the record definition, and can be used by processing tools.
+        This adds a metadata entry to the created record.
+Metadata entries are like comments, and will be emitted in the same order, but have ``'#% '`` prepended to them.
+They can be used by processing tools.

     ..  method:: add_info(name, value)